microsoft/powerbi-modeling-mcp/README.md

 - Check the [Troubleshooting guide](TROUBLESHOOTING.md) to diagnose and resolve common issues.
 - We're building this in the open.
 Your feedback is much appreciated, and will help us shape the future of the Power BI Modeling MCP server.
     - 👉 [Open an issue](../../issues) in the public GitHub repository - we’d love to hear from you!

+## Considerations and limitations

+- MCP server is only supported on the Windows platform

 ## Security